Narrow bands, electrostatic interactions and band topology in graphene stacks

-{\it Introduction.} The recent discovery of superconductivity and insulating behavior in twisted graphene bilayers \cite{Cao2018,Cao2018c} has sparked interest in other types of layered materials build by stacking atomically thin two-dimensional layers, which may host narrow bands.
-Observations of insulating behavior and/or superconductivity have been reported for graphene bilayers on hBN substrates \cite{Moriyama2019,Shen2019}, ABC-stacked trilayers on hBN substrates \cite{Chen2019,Chen2019a,Chen2020, Chittari2019}, pairs of graphene bilayers twisted with respect to each other \cite{Betal19,Letal19,Cetal19,Tsai2019}, rhombohedral tetralayers \cite{Kerelsky2019b} and twisted transition-metal-dichalcogenide layers \cite{Wang2019b}.
-Theoretical calculations show that these systems show flat-energy bands, in some cases upon the application of a perpendicular electric field \cite{Betal19,Tsai2019,Chen2020,Chen2019,Chen2020,Chen2019a,Chittari2019,Kerelsky2019b,Wang2019b}.
-The width of these bands, $W \sim 5 - 10\,\text{meV}$, can be comparable to that calculated for twisted graphene bilayers near magic angles \cite{Bistritzer2011}.
+The recent discovery of superconductivity and insulating behavior in twisted graphene bilayers \cite{Cao2018,Cao2018_bis} and trilayers \cite{Park2021,Hao2021} has sparked interest in other types of layered materials which may host narrow bands, built by stacking atomically thin two-dimensional layers.
+Observations of insulating behavior and/or superconductivity have been reported for graphene bilayers on hBN substrates \cite{Moriyama2019}, ABC-stacked trilayers on hBN substrates \cite{Chen2019,Chen2019a,Chen2020, Chittari2019a}, pairs of graphene bilayers twisted with respect to each other \cite{HeSym2020,Letal19,Cetal19,Tsai2019,Shen2019}, rhombohedral tetralayers \cite{Kerelsky2019b}, rhombohedral trilayer graphene~\cite{zhou2021half,zhou2021superconductivity} and twisted transition-metal-dichalcogenide layers \cite{Wang2019b}.
+Theoretical calculations show that these systems host narrow bands, in some cases only upon the application of a perpendicular electric field \cite{HeSym2020,Tsai2019,Chen2020,Chen2019,Chen2020,Chen2019a,Chittari2019a,Kerelsky2019b,Wang2019b}.
+The width of these bands, $W \sim 5 - 15\,\text{meV}$, can be as small as that for twisted graphene bilayers near magic angles \cite{Bistritzer2011}.

-The bands of twisted bilayer graphene show a number of unique properties, not commonly found in other condensed materials with narrow bands: i) the low Fermi velocity is not caused by large self-energy corrections, as in many strongly correlated materials, ii) the Wannier functions extend throughout the unit cell, and different Wannier functions coincide in the same region of space \cite{Po2018,Koshino2018a,Kang2018b,Angeli2018}, iii) the wavefunctions at different points in the Brillouin Zone differ significantly \cite{Rademaker2018}, and iv) electronic interactions tend to increase the bandwidth (see the theoretical calculations \cite{Guinea2018a,Xie2020,Liu2019a,Cea2019,Rademaker2019,Cea2019} and related experimental results \cite{Kerelsky2019a,Xie2019,Jiang2019a,Choi2019,Wong2019,Tsai2019,Zondiner2019}).
+The bands of twisted bilayer graphene (TBG) show a number of unique properties not commonly found in other crystalline materials with narrow bands: i) the low Fermi velocity is not caused by large self-energy corrections, as in many strongly correlated materials~\cite{D77,S84,S11,KKNUZ15}, ii) the Wannier functions extend throughout the unit cell, and different Wannier functions are located in the same region of space \cite{Po2018,Koshino2018a,Kang2018b,Angeli2018a}, iii) the wavefunctions at different points in the Brillouin Zone differ significantly \cite{Rademaker2018a}, and iv) electronic interactions tend to increase the bandwidth (see the theoretical calculations \cite{Guinea2018a,Xie2020a,Liu2019a,Cea2019,Rademaker2019a,Cea2019} and related experimental results \cite{Kerelsky2019a,Xie2019,Jiang2019a,Choi2019,Wong2019,Tsai2019,Zondiner2019}).